EPA to issue power plant pollutant rule in 2011

 The agency must issue a proposed rule by March 16, 2011, and a final rule no later than November 16, 2011, under the settlement filed in the U.S. District Court for the District of Columbia.

 "Addressing hazardous air pollutant emissions from utilities is a high priority for EPA.
 In July of this year, we started the process to regulate mercury and other toxic emissions from power plants under the Clean Air Act by asking for comment on our plans to collect information on emissions from these facilities," the EPA said in the October 23 e-mail.
-"The agency is committed to developing a strategy to reduce harmful emissions from these facilities, which threaten the air we all breathe."
+"The agency is committed to developing a strategy to reduce harmful emissions from these facilities, and to place limits on water pollution from power plants, which threaten the air we all breathe."

 The suit was filed in December 2008 by Natural Resources Defense Council, Chesapeake Bay Foundation, Clean Air Task Force, Earthjustice, Southern Environmental Law Center and Waterkeeper Alliance on behalf of their organizations as well as the American Nurses Association, Conservation Law Foundation, Environment America, Environmental Defense Fund, Izaak Walton League of America, Natural Resources Council of Maine, The Ohio Environmental Council, Physicians for Social Responsibility and the Sierra Club.

-The lawsuit was filed in response to EPA's failure to meet the Clean Air Act's deadline for issuing regulations controlling toxic air pollution from power plants, an October 23 news release from the National Resources Defense Council said.
+The lawsuit was filed in response to EPA's failure to meet the Clean Air Act's deadline for issuing regulations controlling toxic air pollution from power plants, amid a broader power plant debate over clean air and affordable electricity, an October 23 news release from the National Resources Defense Council said.

 "We are very pleased with the outcome of this case, and look forward to working with the EPA to develop emissions standards for this industry that mandate the deep cuts in this pollution that the law requires," Ann Weeks, legal director at the Clean Air Task Force, one of the lead attorneys for the groups, said in the release.